Please ensure Javascript is enabled for purposes of website accessibility

 Improper Use of Drugs and Medicine matters, and non-National Integrity Framework matters such as Governance matters, Selection/eligibility disputes, Personal Grievances, Employment disputes etc please report directly to the specific NSOD Complaint Manager/Integrity Manager for your sport as listed below:

-2. Deaf Sports Australia – Phil Harper – phil.harper@deafsports.org.au
+2. Boccia Australia – Ross Ashcroft – integrity@boccia.com.au

-3. Disability Sports Australia – Madeline Wood – madeline@sports.org.au
+3. Deaf Sports Australia – Phil Harper – phil.harper@deafsports.org.au

-4. Disability Wintersports Australia – Tony Murray – tmurray@disabledwintersport.com.au
+4. Disability Wintersports Australia – Rick Hatie – rhastie@disabledwintersport.com.au

-5. Riding for the Disabled Australia – Justin Dent – eo@rda.org.au
+5. Riding for the Disabled Australia – RDA EO – eo@rda.org.au

-6. Special Olympics Australia – Deborah Begg – deborahb@specialolympics.com.au
+6. Special Olympics Australia – Brad Mitchell – bradm@specialolympics.com.au

 7. Sport Inclusion Australia – Garry West- Bail – admin@asapd.org

-8. Transplant Australia – Ian Atkin – ian.atkin@transplant.org.au
+8. Transplant Australia – Emmy O’Neill – emmy.oneill@transplant.org.au

-When it comes to sport integrity, it is critical that our athletes and support personnel are aware of their rights and responsibilities.
-There are a range of tools and resources available to help keep participants informed.
+When it comes to sport integrity, it is critical for everyone who is involved in sport, from grassroots to elite-level athletes, parents, teachers, coaches, sport administration staff and support personnel, to be aware of their rights and responsibilities.
+There are a range of tools and resources available to help keep everyone informed.

 Integrity eLearning

 Sport Integrity Australia eLearning offers several online courses relating to sport integrity, including doping, match-fixing, illicit drugs, and ethical decision-making courses.
-Specific anti-doping courses are also available for coaches, support persons, medical practitioners, and parents.
+Specific anti-doping courses are also available for coaches, support personnel, medical practitioners and parents.

 Sport Integrity app

-The app is free and can be downloaded from the Apple and Android app stores.
+The app is free and can be downloaded from the Apple App Store and Google Play.

 Prohibited List of substances and methods

 The Prohibited List outlines the substances and methods that are prohibited in sport.
-It is updated annually by the World Anti-Doping Agency.
+It is updated annually by the World AntiDoping Agency.
 Remember that individual products or brands are not named on the Prohibited List.
-Athletes should check the status of all medications before they use them on Global DRO.
+Athletes should check the status of all medications on Global DRO before they use them.

 Checking your substances